The Information Commissioner’s Office recently revised its guidance on

 timescales for compliance with Data Subject Access Requests in situations

-where more information is required from a data subject.
-The timeframe for
+where more information is required from a data subject (e.g. to clarify a

 This Letter Acknowledging Subject Access Request and Asking for More Information – GDPR Compliant should be used by employers to acknowledge receipt of an individual’s request under the General Data Protection Regulation (GDPR) for information held about them by a company and ask for more information about the request.
 As the GDPR applies to all personal data that an organisation processes, employers should accept subject access requests not just from employees, but also from workers, contractors, apprentices and volunteers.

 This letter has optional clauses depending on whether the employer needs more information in order to fulfil the data subject access request or the employer needs the individual to provide proof of his or her identity.